 Frequently Asked Questions

-It is possible but only with a very long port call : the Alhambra is 125 km from Malaga and requires at least 2.5 hours on site.
-You would need at least 10–11 hours in port.
+It is possible but only with a very long port day: the Alhambra is 125 km from Malaga and requires at least 2.5 hours on site.
+You would need at least 10 to 11 hours in port.
 Most cruisers find it too rushed; an organised excursion with a guaranteed coach back to the ship is strongly recommended if you attempt it.

 La Malagueta is Malaga’s city beach, about 15 minutes walk east from the cruise terminal along the seafront promenade.
 It is a long, sandy, well-maintained beach with sunbed hire available.
 For the prettier cove beaches the Costa del Sol is famous for, you would need to travel east to Nerja or take a taxi to a quieter spot.